chris-rizu/Komaneko-Reports/Implementation_Plan.md

 ## 🎯 Executive Summary

-We have successfully completed a comprehensive analysis of the Komaneko traffic prediction models and identified the root causes of performance issues.
+Completed a comprehensive analysis of the Komaneko traffic prediction models and identified the root causes of performance issues.
 The analysis revealed that the models suffer from **FEATURE OVERLOAD** (152 features) rather than architectural problems, with very low learning rates (0.001) significantly hampering performance.

 ### Key Findings
 - **Root Cause:** Feature overload (152 features vs recommended 15-20)